Code-with-aaditya/Basic_sorting_problems/README.md

 # Basic_sorting_problems
-Solving two basic problem of sorting
+Solving two basic problem of sorting using Bubble sort and Selection sort